 Step one: Take the foam panels and use a staple gun to attach them to the board.
 Most staple guns have adjustable depth to accommodate for different staple sizes.
 If yours is adjustable you will want to adjust it to leave space for the compressed foam under it so that it doesn't accidentally cut it.

 Here we have our panels with the foam attached to them all ready for assembly.
 If you attach the hinges with the boards laying down it is easier to stand up and assemble.

-With a few extra hands, stand the pieces up and connect them with the l brackets and screws.
-If the foam is slightly crushed inside it can be fixed by cutting out a small section of one side to allow for overlap.
+With a few extra hands, stand your walls up and connect them with the L brackets and screws.
+If the foam is slightly crushed inside it can be fixed by cutting out a small section of one side to allow for the overlap.

-Here we have a picture of the drill screwing the bracket into the wood… now there is actually a trick to this.
-Screw the bracket to one of the panels by itself first.
-Make sure to account for any gap you may need for the other panel.
-Once that’s done you will need to likely squeeze the second panel into place because the foam is springy.
-A second set of hands helps here.
+Here we have a picture of the drill screwing the bracket into the wood… Now there is actually a trick to this, screw the bracket to one of the panels by itself first.
+Then make sure you have accounted for any gap you may need for the other panel.
+Once that’s done you will likely need to sqeeze the second panel into place because the foam is springy.
+This is where a second set of hands can be helpful.